Audubon MagazineFall 2022

 This Tiny Brazilian Island Could Hold the Key to the Purple Martin’s Future

 September 21, 2022 — Vast numbers of the swallows pass through one roost in the heart of the Amazon before winging their way to North American birdhouses.
-Studying it could provide clues to the species’ decades-long decline.
+Studying it could provide clues to the species’ decline.

 A man with glasses, wearing a blue t-shirt, stands in a forest.